-Kim returns for her fourth year of assisting Coach Campbell.
+Kim returns for her fifth year of assisting Coach Campbell.
 She was an assistant coach for the Fillies in 2006-07 as a volunteer assistant.
 Coach Griffin is a 2000 graduate of Tift County High School where she was a multi-sport athlete playing softball and basketball for the Lady Devil programs.
 Kim signed a national letter of intent to play softball at Georgia Southern University in 2000.
 At Georgia Southern, she was a constant in the Lady Eagle infield all four years of her collegiate career.
 Kim graduated in 2004 with a B.S. in Sports Management.
 Campbell: “Kim brings many things to ABAC and our softball program.
 She has a spirit of competitiveness that is contagious for the young Fillies each season.
 She challenges the players and motivates them in a way that just makes each player want to get better every day.
-Kim loves the game as I do and together we have fun coaching and are looking forward to a great 2013 season.”
+Kim loves the game as I do and together we have fun coaching and are looking forward to a great 2014 season.”

 Karli returns to Fillie field as Coach Campbell’s new assistant coach.
 Karli played 3rd base for the Fillies in 2013 but will change hats by assisting Campbell this season.
 Karli graduated from Tift County High School in 2011 and is majoring in Radiology at Moultrie Technical College.
 “I am super excited to have Karli join me coaching this young Fillie team.
 She will bring energy to the field each day and I expect the players to learn from her experience as a college player.”